 The College's residence hall is located on the Wadley campus.
-Applications for housing may be obtained from the Student Services office on each campus or online at www.suscc.edu.
+Applications for housing may be completed online or obtained from the Student Services office on each campus.

-Residential living at Southern Union State Community College is a unique expe- rience for many students and can prove to be a most enjoyable educational experience.
+Residential living at Southern Union State Community College is a unique experience for many students and can prove to be a most enjoyable educational experience.
 Rules are inherent in a community living situation.
 The College has established rules and regulations to provide guidelines essential for maintaining personal freedom, academic achievement and residential harmony.
 By selecting Southern Union, a student agrees to abide by the standards and regulations of the college.
 It is the student's obligation to become familiar with the residential policies.
-If a resident has any questions, concerns, comments or recommendations they should contact the Residential Hall Council and/ or the Residence Hall Associates.
+If a resident has any questions, concerns, comments or recommendations they should contact the Residential Hall Council and/or the Residence Hall Associates.
 Residential life policies are subject to changes by the College's administration.